 - Also the evil tie and parking meter from the first movie.

-- Not to mention the door from the sixth movie.
+- Not to mention the door that talks and slams itself from the sixth movie.

 - The basketball in the tenth movie who deliberately bounces away from a girl and causes her to get hit by a car.

 - Animal Gender-Bender: The cow pretending to be a man has a very male voice.
 However, the opening of asdfmovie12 depicts the cow as a girl, so it could just be Larynx Dissonance.